smastrom/react-rating/README.md

 ### Using your own shapes

 All you have to do is to open the SVG with a text editor, grab the <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Tutorial/Basic_Shapes">inner shapes</a> and delete any attribute except for <a href="https://www.w3.org/TR/SVG/geometry.html">geometric</a> and <a href="https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/transform">transform</a> ones (if any).
-Then create a new JSX Element that renders the shapes.
+Then create a JSX Element that renders the shapes.

 <u>The component will take care of rendering a brand-new, responsive SVG for you.</u>

-If the SVG comes from quality sources (or you made it) such as [Feather](https://feathericons.com/), [SVG Repo](https://www.svgrepo.com/collections/monocolor/), [Bootstrap Icons](https://icons.getbootstrap.com) or [css.gg](https://css.gg/) all you have to do is to delete a couple of fill and stroke attributes:
+If the SVG comes from quality sources (or you made it) such any collection you can find on [Icônes](https://icones.js.org/collection/all), all you have to do is to delete a couple of fill and stroke attributes (if any):

 ```html
 <svg xmlns="http://www.w3.org/2000/svg" width="16" height="16" viewBox="0 0 16 16">